Kleinhans Music Hall: History

 Kleinhans Music Hall was named by Edward L. Kleinhans in honor of his wife, Mary Seaton Kleinhans, and his mother, Mary Livingston Kleinhans.
 The Kleinhans family owned a successful men's clothing company in Buffalo at the turn of the 20th century.
 Upon their deaths, three months apart in 1934, they left their entire estate of around $1 million to the Community Foundation for Greater Buffalo with the request that the funds go to the development of a music hall.

-Upon its completion in 1940, the cost of construction reached $1.5 million, and included funds from President Roosevelt's Public Works Administration in addition to the $1 million from the Kleinhans estate.
+Upon its completion in 1940, the cost of construction reached $1.5 million, and included funds from President Franklin D. Roosevelt's Public Works Administration in addition to the $1 million from the Kleinhans estate.
 Kleinhans Music Hall opened on October 12, 1940 with an inaugural concert by the Buffalo Philharmonic Orchestra under Maestro Franco Autori.

 In 2015, the seats of the auditorium were updated, and storage rooms were converted into an archive room to serve as an educational feature of the building's philanthropic history and architectural significance.

 Notable events

+In 1953, the Buffalo Philharmonic Orchestra, with Alfonso D'Artega as conductor, performed the musical composition co-written by composers Helmy Kresa, Michael P. Grace II, and Maestro D'Artega, in the Summer Pops Concert at Kleinhans in Buffalo, New York.
+The composition, titled Space Taxi Selections, was described by the Buffalo Courier-Express as "musical impressionism with a jive tempo", eliciting applause.

 On September 8, 1964, Robert F. Kennedy, who at the time was the Democratic candidate for the 1964 United States Senate election in New York, gave a speech at Kleinhans in front of 6,000 people.

 On November 9, 1967, four months after the city was rocked by the Buffalo riot, Dr. Martin Luther King Jr. gave a speech at Kleinhans titled "The Future of Integration", where he proclaimed, "We are moving toward the day when we will judge a man by his character and ability instead of by the color of his skin."